derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 It's real, working, and useful!
 I just don't know why a resource list is listed on another resource chart.
 That seems to defeat the purpose of the chart.
 It's almost a bit mid-level marketing feeling,

+### The White Company

+According to their founder, the White Company has a suite of products like a relodable debit card, stablecoin, a Bitcoin exchange, and a marketplace that helps clients purchase luxury goods.

+Maybe they can help me buy a sailboat with Bitcoin?

+Their founder says in an [interview](https://coingeek.com/pay-in-bitcoin-sv-using-elizabeth-whites-reloadable-white-card-video/) that their products are all geared towards mass adoption.
+Instead of lengthy hashes, they use emails, etc etc.

+They also offer white label solutions that help merchants accept cryptocurrency and settle in fiat or whatever they want.

+#### Testing it out

+First I go to their debit card signup page and there I meet my first issue. **BSV is not listed as one of the supported currencies.** I go to [Twitter](https://twitter.com/thewcomp/status/1255135684135772161?s=20) and confirm they do indeed support BSV, among several other cryptocurrencies.

+I'll apply for a card but it's not going to come in any reasonable time for this article.

+Then I tested their online wallet.
+Signup is easy and the backend looks decent.
+Everything works!

+I test their store last.
+It doesn't have many items listed but I think most of the work they do is directly with clients.

+Still, there ar some lambos and watches, and other stuff.

+My eyebrows raise though when I see 2 tickets to the 2019 Burning Man festival.
+It suggests they aren't doing much business if that still hasn't been updated.

+#### Conclusion

+It's real enough for me.
+They aren't BSV exclusive and don't even seem to particularly favor BSV over other cryptocurrencies.
+They don't advertise BSV heavily on the site and I have no indications they're going to be big players in BSV.
+To me it looks like BSV is just one in a basket of currencies they will support.

+That's fine, but that ranks it quite a bit lower in my eyes if we're judging its relevancy to the BSV Ecosystem.

+### BSV Links

+Judging by the title, this *was* a BSV resource page with a bunch of links to other projects.

+I wouldn't know though because the [website is dead.](https://bsvlinks.com/)

+#### Conclusion

+Well organised resource pages can be useful, especially if they're not dead sites.

+Regardless, it makes no sense to me that this was listed on a BSV Ecosystem Chart.

+### Timestamp Network

+I can't find anything online about Timestamp Network.

+I do find a tool called [Chronos](https://chronos.bitdb.network/) by _unwriter which timestamps transactions.
+Here's the use case per [CoinGeek.](http://coingeek.com/_unwriters-tools-explained-practical-use-cases-reviewed/)

+>Since Chronos stores each transaction with a timestamp chronologically, this database can be used as a single source of truth in terms of keeping track of timing of transactions.
+Users do not have to rely on inconsistencies from other nodes, their node or miners.
+Therefore developers have an incentive to use Chronos for their applications rather than (god forbid) their own ‘full node’.

+#### Conclusion

+I have no way of knowing whether or not Chronos is Timestamp Network.
+I assume it's not and that this is dead or inactive.

+### Duck Creation

+I've bought two mugs from [Duck Creation](https://www.duckcreation.com/) before.
+The first one came broken but they promptly replaced it.

+I didn't actually know what they did until I met one of the main guys involved in London.

+They're working on a [game](https://www.duckcreation.com/demo/) powered by BSV that is not released yet.
+There's some kind of really basic proof-of-concept on the site but the creator told me that's pretty much nothing like the real game.

+I told him to make more dug mugs in the meantime.

+#### Conclusion

+They're real and working on something, but I have no idea when the product will be released or what it is.
+In the meantime, it sort of feels like the ecosystem chart is bragging about a store that sells two mugs with drawings of cute ducks and Bitcoin.

+I'm a fan of the mugs and the people involved, and I hope they build something great.
+But come on.

+### True Reviews

+### Twip

+I can't find anything about Twip online.
+There's one reference to Twitter tipping with BAT, but nothing else, and certainly nothing associated with BSV.

+#### Conclusion

+Maybe I'm looking in the wrong places.
+Maybe it's dead.
+Maybe it never existed.

+### Unplanaria